 This Transaction Agreement is being provided pursuant to and in accordance with the ENFOLIO Master Firm Purchase/Sale Agreement in effect between Customer and Company and constitutes part of and is subject to all of the terms and provisions of such Agreement.
 Please execute this Transaction Agreement and return an executed copy to Company.
 Your execution should reflect the appropriate party in your organization who has the authority to cause Customer to enter into this Transaction.
 In the event Customer alters the terms of this Transaction Agreement in any manner there will be no Transaction pursuant to this Transaction Agreement.

 SIGNATURE LINES FOR CUSTOMER AND COMPANY

+EXHIBIT “B”

+/mnt/main-storage/datasets/enron-docs/doc/OE_Attachment_redline_.doc